 Which is why it’s important that you don’t give in to apathy and instead use your passion for wellness to effect change!
 Sharing your voice is one of the most important things you can do as a wellness practitioner and engaged citizen.

 This year one of my personal missions is to share my voice at an even greater level.
 To me, that means getting out in my local community, both locally and globally and participating where I feel called.
 Here’s what I’ve done so far to get my feet wet in the last few months:

-- I went to a town hall meeting to voice my opinion on an environmental concern
+- Attended a town hall meeting to voice my opinion on an environmental concern

-- I called 3 legislators to share my voice
+- Called 3 legislators to share my voice

-- I’ve started a new social media profile where I’m sharing my voice and experimenting with vulnerability.
-Follow me personally on Instagram here or Facebook here
+- Started a new social media profile where I’m sharing my voice and experimenting with vulnerability (You can follow me personally on Instagram here or Facebook here).

 In all of these cases, normally I would have the excuse that I’m just too busy or that my voice doesn’t matter, I’m just one person.
 But I’ve decided to make it a priority because the truth is, every voice counts when it comes to wellness.

 If you want to take a stand for wellness, too, how do you get started?

 Here are a few tips to get you started in thinking about how to share your voice in effective ways.

 1. Get involved in your community